 1. Cook the eggplant

-There are several ways to cook the eggplant.
-Below are the most common.
+There are several ways to cook eggplants; here, we’ll show you the most common ones.

 Important: cooking on an open flame can be dangerous, so be cautious.
 If you don’t feel comfortable with this step, use the oven-roasted method below.